Shivathmika20/communion-hub/README.md

 Ensure you have the following installed:

-Node.js
+Node.js (LTS version recommended)

-MongoDB (local or cloud instance)
+MongoDB (Local or cloud instance)

 Prisma

-Pinata
+Pinata Account (For IPFS storage)

 ## Learn More